asyncgui/asynckivy/README.md

 Both `asynckivy.and_()` and `asynckivy.or_()` follow the concept of "structured concurrency", and they guarantee two things:

-* The tasks passed into them never outlive them.
+* The tasks/awaitables passed into them never outlive them.
 * Exceptions occured in the tasks are propagated to the parent task.

 Read [this post][njs_sc] if you want to know more about it.